-Fire Weather Planning Forecasts are routinely issued when the Fire Weather desk is staffed.
-They are available twice a day Monday through Friday no later than 0830 PDT and 1500 PDT during the spring/fall burning seasons, and 7 days a week during peak fire season.
+Fire Weather Planning Forecasts are available twice a day Monday through Friday no later than 0700 PDT and 1500 PDT during the spring/fall burning seasons, and 7 days a week during peak fire season.

 The Pendleton Fire Weather forecast area of responsibility is sectioned by Fire Weather Zones.
 OR639/WA639, OR641/WA641, OR643/WA643, and OR645/WA645 will typically be combined into single zone forecasts unless conditions warrant separating them.
 This usually results in 11 separate zone forecasts.
 These zones are based on terrain, elevation, weather characteristics, and political boundaries.
 Please see the district map on the following page for specific outlines of the Fire Weather Zones.